Shrimp and Calamari Salad

 4. Toss in the shrimp and boil the shrimp until they turn pale-pinkish color, about 1 to 2 minutes.
 Use a slotted spoon and pull the shrimp and transfer it to a colander to drain.
 Allow cooling.

 5. Then toss in the squid rings and bring to a low boil, cook the squid for 7 to 8 minutes.
 Drain in a colander.

-6. Cut each shrimp into smaller bite-size pieces and transfer to a medium-size mixing bowl.
+6. Cut each shrimp into smaller bite-size pieces and transfer to a medium-sized mixing bowl.

 Cook’s Notes and Tips for Success!

-Keep in mind, shrimp cooks quickly, so they will only need a quick boil.
+- Keep in mind, that shrimp cooks quickly, so they will only need a quick boil.
 Once they turn pink, they are ready.

-For this recipe, I used only the squid’s tubes.
+- For this recipe, I used only the squid tubes.
 But you can also add some of the tentacles if you wish.

 Your family and friends will love this Shrimp and Calamari Salad.